-- 7. Select the close icon (🗙) to close the settings. - 8.
-Select the Capture icon () on the application bar to start the process.
+- 6. Select the close icon (X) to close the settings. - 7.
+On the application bar, select the Capture icon () to start the process.
 When the capture type is Screenshot and Stream, a percentage is displayed under the Capture icon.

 Note: During capture the Aux Out signal is turned off, and Pictures and Traces are blanked.